fudong03/MMST-ViT/README.md

 This paper utilizes the Tiny CropNet dataset for accurate county-level crop yield predictions.
 Specifically, the Tiny CropNet dataset is composed of three modalities, i.e., Sentinel-2 Imagery, WRF-HRRR Computed Dataset, and USDA Crop Dataset, with their details outlined below:

-- **Sentinel-2 Imagery**: The dataset is a set of images captured by the Sentinel-2 Earth observation satellite.
+- **Sentinel-2 Imagery**: The dataset is a set of 384x384 RGB images captured by the Sentinel-2 Earth observation satellite.
 It provides agriculture imagery for the contiguous U.S. continent from 2017 to 2022 with a 2-week interval.
 Since precise agricultural tracking requires high-resolution remote sensing data, the image of a county is partitioned into multiple fine-grained grids (9×9 km).

 - **WRF-HRRR Computed Dataset**: The dataset, obtained from the Weather Research & Forecasting-based High-Resolution Rapid Refresh Model (WRF-HRRR), provides high-resolution meteorological data for the contiguous U.S. continent.
 It covers 9 weather parameters from 2017 to 2022.

 - **USDA Crop Dataset**: The dataset, sourced from the United States Department of Agriculture (USDA), provides annual crop data for major crops grown in the United States (U.S.), including corn, cotton, soybean, winter wheat, etc., on a county-level basis.
 It covers crop information such as production and yield from 2017 to 2022.

+Now, our Tiny CropNet dataset is available at [HuggingFace Datasets](https://huggingface.co/datasets/fudong03/Tiny-CropNet/tree/main).

 ## Requirements